KnarrStudio/ITPS.OMCS.IPv4ToolSet/README.md

 - Test-TheInternet

 #### Shout Out and Thanks
 To Briansworth, where the module was forked from.
 Many of the tools were written by him.
 Some of his tools made the others more efficient and streamlined.
-The heavy lifting, the dependent functions are loaded with the _ITPS.OMCS.IPv4LinkedLibrary_ module.
+Specificlly, the few functions that provide some heavy lifting for the exported functions.
+These dependent functions are loaded with the _ITPS.OMCS.IPv4LinkedLibrary_ module.

 #### Reason for the fork
-I wanted to expand on what I saw as a toolbox and felt that the direction was moving away from what was a specific set of tools.
+We wanted to expand on what we saw as a toolbox and felt that direction was moving away from what was a specific set of tools.
 Afterall the `Ping-IpRange` is helpful, but not really a Subnet item.

+## Exported Functions

 #### Convert-IPv4AddressToBinaryString
 Converts an IP v4 Address to Binary String